 It Began with ‘Aloha’

 While attending the University of Hawaii, Blaine and Scott met and bonded over shared passions for surfing and architecture.
 Following graduation, they each moved to Seattle and after a few design jobs here and there, they decided to launch their own firm with a third partner, Jeff Hamlett, who eventually went his own way.
-Not long after, they hired their first employee, Kristen Scott.
+Not long after, they hired their first employee and future partner, Kristen Scott.
 Over the course of three decades, the three Partners built an award-winning, multi-faceted architecture firm with a balance of strong design aesthetics and pragmatism.

 Designing Seattle’s Future